eclipse-orbit/orbit/README.md

     # the recipe will be created in a folder named "<symbolicname-of-the-orbit-bundle>_<version>"
     mvn ebr:create-recipe -DgroupId=<maven-source-groupId> -DartifactId=<maven-source-artifactId> -Dversion=<maven-source-version> -DbundleSymbolicName=<symbolicname-of-the-orbit-bundle>

-    # modify recipe pom and osgi.bnd to suite the needs of the bundle
+    # modify recipe pom and osgi.bnd to suit the needs of the bundle
     cd <new-recipe-folder>
     $EDITOR pom.xml
     $EDITOR osgi.bnd